Best Sourdough Peach Cobbler from Scratch {Discard Recipe}

 This post may contain affiliate links.
 Please read our disclosure policy.

-This Sourdough Discard Peach Cobbler is the perfect mix of warm, juicy peaches, a touch of cinnamon, and buttery biscuits.
-The slight tang from the sourdough discard takes it to next level.
+This Sourdough Peach Cobbler is the perfect mix of warm, fresh peaches, a touch of cinnamon, and lightly-sweetened sourdough biscuits.
+The slight tang from the sourdough discard starter adds a rich depth of flavor that takes this easy peach cobbler to the next level.

 Ingredients & Substitutions